linagee/cordova-androidpublisher/README.md

 If you don't yet have a keystore defined for your project:

-Edit **myProject/platforms/android/ant.properties** and add the following:
+Create **myProject/platforms/android/ant.properties** and add the following:

 **key.store=~/.androidKeys/my-release-key.keystore**